Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/filesystems.md

 **important note**: ZFS does not support the `renameat2` command, which is used by the Atomic database engine, and therefore some of the Atomic functionality will not be available.

-In old versions of clickhouse, you can face issues with the O_DIRECT mode.
+In old versions of ClickHouse, you can face issues with the O_DIRECT mode.

 Also there is a well-known (and controversional) Linus Torvalds opinion: "Don't Use ZFS on Linux" [[1]](https://www.realworldtech.com/forum/?threadid=189711&curpostid=189841), [[2]](https://arstechnica.com/gadgets/2020/01/linus-torvalds-zfs-statements-arent-right-heres-the-straight-dope/), [[3]](https://arstechnica.com/gadgets/2020/01/linus-torvalds-zfs-statements-arent-right-heres-the-straight-dope/).